pixelbrow720/SKrulll/README.md

 This will start all required services including the SKrulll application, databases, and supporting services.

+## ⚙️ Configuration

+SKrulll uses a combination of configuration files and environment variables:

+1. **Configuration File**: The main configuration file is `config/config.yaml`, which contains settings for all components of the system.
+A template is provided as `config/config.example.yaml`.

+2. **Environment Variables**: Sensitive information like database credentials should be stored in the `.env` file.
+A template is provided as `.env.example`.

+3. **Command-line Arguments**: Many settings can be overridden via command-line arguments when running the application.

+The configuration is loaded in the following order, with later sources overriding earlier ones:
+1. Default values hardcoded in the application
+2. Values from `config/config.yaml`
+3. Environment variables
+4. Command-line arguments

 ## 📚 Usage Guide

 ### Command Line Interface